 The choices can be daunting.
 But through careful consideration of materials, dimensions, and landscaping, the improvement to your home’s entrance will be well worth the effort.
 Here’s everything you need to know to design a welcoming front path:

-Are there design rules for a front path?
+What are the design rules for a front path?

 Wondering how to begin?
 Start with a design to complement your home’s general style.
 A front path should speak to the architecture of your house or blend in with existing landscaping: